 We have reviewed and profiled several widely sold UVC products, including handheld wands (GermAway, Max-Lux Safe-T-Lite UV WAND and Verilux Clean Wave) and ultraviolet light boxes (PhoneSoap, HoMedics, and 59S).

-Sign in or join now to read our reviews and get our Bottom Line opinion about ultraviolet devices and other methods such as ozone generators or air purifiers for disinfecting coronavirus.
+Sign in or join now to read our reviews and get our Bottom Line opinion about ultraviolet devices (including how they compare to other disinfectants such as bleach wipes) and other methods such as ozone generators or air purifiers for disinfecting coronavirus.